PhysioLabXR/PhysioLabXRDocs/source/index.rst

 Run the executable
 ------------------

-Get the latest release executable of PhysioLab\ :sup:`XR` from `here <https://github.com/ApocalyVec/PhysioLabXR/releases>`_, that supports Windows, MacOS, and Linux.
+Get the latest executable of PhysioLab\ :sup:`XR` from `the release page <https://github.com/ApocalyVec/PhysioLabXR/releases>`_, that supports Windows, MacOS, and Linux.

 Install with pip
 ----------------